Takakkaw Falls in Yoho • A Guide to Visiting

 Although you can technically see Takakkaw Falls from the parking lot, the best views are from the hike.
 Don’t worry – it’s a short and easy hike leading you to the magnificent falls.

 As far as Canadian Rockies hikes go, Takakkaw Falls is not demanding.
-If you want something short and sweet it’s a good one, however, if you are looking for a longer day out consider the Iceline Trail or scramble up Paget Peak.
+If you want something short and sweet, it’s a good one.
+However, if you are looking for a longer day out, consider Laughing Falls, Twin Falls, or the Iceline Trail or a scramble up Paget Peak for truly epic days.

 How to Get There

-The Yoho Valley Road is located 5 km east of Field, and is only open seasonally from late June until mid-October, weather permitting.
-Meaning this is your only time to access Takakkaw Falls.
-In 2024 Yoho Valley Road is scheduled to open on June 13 and close on October 14th.
+The Yoho Valley Road is located 5 km east of Field and is only open seasonally from mid-June until mid-October, weather permitting.
+This means you can only access Takakkaw Falls during this time.
+The Yoho Valley Road is now open and is scheduled to close on October 14th, 2024.

 Camping Nearby

-If you’re tent camping, opt for the campsite at Takakkaw Falls, which used to operates on a first-come-first-serve basis walk-in campsite, but now is reservable between June 20 to September 16 (fully open from June 13 to October 14).
+If you’re tent camping, opt for the campsite at Takakkaw Falls, which used to operate on a first-come-first-serve basis walk-in campsite but now is reservable between June 20 to September 16 (fully open from June 14th to October 14).
 You’ll have to make a short walk into the campsite, but they have several carts to carry your camp gear.
 Although it’s first come, first serve, it’s a busy campsite, so be prepared to not get a camping site during peak summer – especially on weekends.

 Not far from the Takakkaw Falls campsite is the backcountry campsite at Laughing Falls, which could be a good option if you’re looking for a wilderness campsite without too much work to reach.
 However, you will have to hike with your gear about 125 meters up over the course of 4km to reach the campsite.
 Not too far for backcountry camping!